Duplicate detection

 Application control of the identifier is essential, because only that allows the application to tie the MessageId to a business process context from which it can be predictably reconstructed when a failure occurs.

-For a business process in which multiple messages are sent in the course of handling some application context, the MessageId may be a composite of the application-level context identifier, such as a purchase order number, and the subject of the message, for example, 12345.2017/payment.
+For a business process in which multiple messages are sent in the course of handling some application context, the MessageId can be a composite of the application-level context identifier, such as a purchase order number, and the subject of the message, for example, 12345.2017/payment.

 The MessageId can always be some GUID, but anchoring the identifier to the business process yields predictable repeatability, which is desired for using the duplicate detection feature effectively.